hellmarbecker/blog/_posts/2021-08-07-multivalue-dimensions-in-apache-druid-part-1.markdown

 - Multi-value dimensions are string lists in a table (kind of).
 - Without GROUP BY, they are displayed as lists.
 But you can filter by single values.
-- WITH GROUP BY, multi-value dimensions behave more as if you have one row for each occurrence of a value.
+- With GROUP BY, multi-value dimensions behave more as if you have one row for each occurrence of a value.
 - We found some hints in the JSON spec that may point to ways to modify the behavior.

 Stay tuned for more!